CarlosMChica/CarlosMChica.github.io/_posts/2016-09-22-approaching-tdd-outside-android-ii.md

 We have reviewed how to write an acceptance test based on the acceptance criteria.
 As design occurs upfront, we have decided to create the collaborators that we know that were needed at that time.
 Lastly, we started to explore our system with the subsequent inner loops.

-In the next post of the series, we will finish implementing the system.
+In the <a href="/approaching-tdd-outside-android-iii/">next post</a> of the series, we will finish implementing the system.
 We will conclude summarising some of the most valuable insights that we have learnt during the process.